Wires

 If you are new to wire transfers we recommend you read the Wires overview before starting this tutorial.

-If you are new to APIs and how they work we recommend you read the API overview page before starting this tutorial.
+If you are new to APIs and how they work we recommend you read the API Overview page before starting this tutorial.

 The tutorial uses this API endpoint